iqhive/runtime.link/Readme.md

 ```

 This will start a server listening on PORT if it is specified, it will generate a
-c-shared package in 'dir' and then exit when LINK_LIB=dir, otherwise by
+c-shared package in 'dir' and then exit when SDK_LIB=dir, otherwise by
 default it will present the API's command line interface.

 ## Link Layers.